On semigroups that are prime in the sense of Tarski, and groups prime in the senses of Tarski and of Rhodes: Preparation for some positive results

 I obtained the results of the preceding section after a long grueling attempt to prove that the additive semigroup of positive integers was prime in $\mathbf{Semigp}.$ Since the argument I eventually found showing that this was not true makes strong use of action-equivalent elements, it seemed plausible that positive results might still hold in the category of semigroups with cancellation.

 And, indeed, the arguments I was trying to use do work for such semigroups, and can be adapted to several weaker and variant hypotheses.

-Some of the preliminary results we will develop to help us prove these conclusions are true in more general contexts than those in which we will use them.
-In particular, though we will eventually use the next lemma with $G$ the additive group of integers, the proof does not require commutativity, so I will use multiplicative notation till we specialize further.
+Some of the preliminary results we will develop to help us show this are true in more general contexts than those in which we will use them.
+In particular, though we will eventually use the next lemma with $G$ the additive group of integers, the proof of the lemma does not require $G$ to be commutative, so I will use multiplicative notation till we specialize further.

 The referee indicated that that lemma was probably known.
-The one published result I am now aware of that implies it is~\cite[Lemma~3.1]{H+R}, where the authors simply say it holds by ``easy computation''.
+The one published result I am now aware of that implies it is~\cite[Lemma~3.1]{H+R}, where the authors say it holds by ``easy computation'' but give no further details..
 The proof below, suggested by Benjamin Steinberg, is neater and shorter than my original version.

 Recall that an {\em ideal} of a semigroup $S$ means a nonempty subset $A\subseteq S$ which is closed under left and right multiplication by elements of~$S.$

 \begin{lemma} Let $S$ be a semigroup, $A$ an ideal of $S,$ $G$ a group, and